-The Group has not changed the valuation methods used for valuation of the assets and liabilities presented in the consolidated financial statement in 2019.
+The Group fine-tuned some of the valuation methods used for valuation of the assets and liabilities but the change has no significant effect on the consolidated financial statement in 2020.

 2.7 Reclassifications

 Some of the notes in the Consolidated Financial Statements were changed in comparison with the previous year's presentation.
 The changed categories are marked in the concerned notes.